ukparliament/commons-library-open-day/2026/index.md

 ### &rarr; [Parliamentary Office of Science and Technology](post)

 ---
-In the TBC Room, from 4:00pm to 4:45pm Panel Discussion and Q&A:
+From 4:00pm to 4:45pm Panel Discussion and Q&A:

 Hear about current projects from representatives from across the Commons Library